-Robyn Stacy-Humphries has biopsied and diagnosed cancer her entire career, so when she developed an enlarged lymph node above her clavicle, her clinical perspective told her there was something very wrong.
+Robyn Stacy-Humphries, MD, has biopsied and diagnosed cancer her entire career, so when she developed an enlarged lymph node above her clavicle, her clinical perspective told her there was something very wrong.

 “I had been experiencing what I thought were allergies, but it turned out I had lymphoma in my nasal cavity,” she recalls about her 2011 diagnosis of diffuse large B-cell lymphoma (DLBCL).

 The best option left was an allogeneic stem cell transplant — where she would receive stem cells from another person — but she did not have an identified bone marrow donor match.
-She also had serious concerns about the disruption this type of intensive treatment approach would have on her daily life.
+She also had serious concerns about the disruption this treatment would have on her daily life.

-"I am a full time physician and generally active person.
+"I am a full-time physician and a generally active person.
 I already had to limit my practice.
 If I survived an allogeneic transplant, I would not be able to work in patient care.
 As the primary breadwinner of the family, I frantically began searching for clinical trials that would control my cancer and give me a better quality of life,” Robyn recalls.

-Through her research, she read about CAR-T immunotherapy and believed she was a good candidate for the treatment.
-CAR-T involves extracting and re-engineering disease-fighting white cells (T-cells) from a patient’s blood by exposing them to a de-activated virus makes them able to recognize specific markers of the surface of DLBCL cells.
+Through her research, she read about CAR T-cell immunotherapy and believed she was a good candidate for the treatment.
+This treatment involves extracting and re-engineering disease-fighting white cells (T-cells) from a patient’s blood by exposing them to a de-activated virus that enables them able to recognize specific markers of the surface of DLBCL cells.
 These “re-educated” T-cells are then infused back into the patient, similar to an autologous stem cell transplant process.
-Instead of relying on high-dose chemotherapy to eradicate the cancer and using stem cells as a rescue to regrow healthy bone marrow cells, CAR-T therapy essentially creates “super T-cells” that go in and recognize a specific marker on the surface of the cancer cell and then eradicate the cancer directly.
+Instead of relying on high-dose chemotherapy to eradicate the cancer and using stem cells as a rescue to regrow healthy bone marrow cells, CAR T-cell immunotherapy essentially creates “super T-cells” that recognize a specific marker on the surface of the cancer cell and then eradicate the cancer directly.

-“I hope I am cured but if I’m not maybe with the new therapies and medicines they can turn this into a chronic not a lethal disease,” she says.
+“I hope I am cured, but if I’m not, maybe with the new therapies and medicines they can turn this into a chronic but not lethal disease,” she says.
 “I feel good, and I have an excellent quality of life.
 When I go somewhere, people don’t know I have been sick.”

-Robyn says that now she able to do “almost everything she wants to” – she is able to work and support her family, spend time with her children and enjoy travel with her husband.
+Robyn says she is able to do almost everything she wants to do.
+She can work and support her family, spend time with her children and enjoy travel with her husband.

-To learn more about available trials and treatment at the OSUCCC – James, call 1-800-293-5066 or search our clinical trials.
+To learn more about CAR T-cell immunotherapy and clinical trials at the OSUCCC – James, call 1-800-293-5066 or search our clinical trials.